lroot/SimpleView/README.md

 SimpleView has extensive code level documentation and examples.
 To learn more about how SimpleView works just read through the code.

+## Todo

+- Add tests
+- Add example dir with functional layout, placeholders and partials
+- make specifying partial and view scripts the same (fix extension requirement for partials)
+- Show how to handle namespace use in templates